ChinnoDog/rsdf/README.md

 # Rapid Solution Delivery Framework
-This is a template project containing common code used for build and delivery of software to Nasuni customers.
+This is a template project containing common code used for build and delivery of small software projects.
+The target audience for this framework is anyone creating software for POC or prototype that needs to quicky deliver it to an audience.
+As such, it doesn't have any stringent rules or guidelines.
 It is delivered as a group of makefiles defining optional targets for you to select from.

 # Getting Started
+1. Fork this project into a project of your own.
+Expect to get template updates on your master branch.
+If you don't want this to be automatic then disable update propagation or simply copy the project instead of forking it.
+You can always add this template as a remote to your local repository.
+1. Change the license on this repository if needed.
+This project is released with a permissive license so that it can be used for any project.
 1. Rename this file so you can create your own `README.md`
    `git mv README.md README_TEMPLATE.md`
 1. Create your application's makefile at `makefile.d/myapp.mk`